JimCzuprynski/OracleLiveLabs/rag25/09-interact-with-chatbot/interact-with-chatbot.md

     ![Page-500-03](images/SMR-buildprompt-code.png)

-    - Finally, the code that the *RenderAnswer* process executes submits the engineered prompt to the OpenAI AI service we've configured using the **APEX\_AI.GENERATE** procedure.
-OpenAI then uses the specified generative AI model - in our case, **gpt-4o** - to perform some additional refinement of the response before it's returned for human review.
+    - Finally, the code that the *RenderAnswer* process executes submits the engineered prompt to the OCI Generative AI service we've configured using the **APEX\_AI.GENERATE** procedure.
+OCI Generative AI then uses the specified generative AI model - in our case, **meta-llama-3.3-70b-instruct** - to perform some additional refinement of the response before it's returned for human review.

     ![Page-500-04](images/SMR-renderanswer-code.png)